ntnhut/LeetSolve/docs/source/Linked_List/02_LL_2_add_two_numbers.md

 ## [Problem statement](https://leetcode.com/problems/add-two-numbers/)

-You are given two non-empty linked lists representing two non-negative integers.
-The digits are stored in reverse order, and each of their nodes contains a single digit.
-Add the two numbers and return the sum as a linked list.
+You have two linked lists that represent non-negative integers.
+The digits of these numbers are stored in reverse order, with each node containing a single digit.

+Your task is to add the two numbers represented by these linked lists and return the result as a new linked list.

-You may assume the two numbers do not contain any leading zero, except the number 0 itself.
+You can assume that the two numbers don't have leading zeros, except for the number 0 itself.

 ### Example 1